steelerose/epicodus_exchange/README.md

 - Users Page (one user)
   - admin can make user moderator or admin
   - show saved/starred questions

+- Users
+  - About me (string - 250 chars or less)
+  - Languages I know (select from list)
+  - My best work (link to your best project)

 - Admin Abilities
   - admin can manage *everything*